 The GOAP already has several developing countries engaged in the partnership, so it is more cost-effective and less time consuming to fund the GOAP rather than setup separate UK partnerships or bilateral funding.
 Furthermore, the UK can cap the administration costs at 10% of the research grant and flow through funds will not attract this charge.

 However, GOAP are less established than other bodies and the UK has not provided funds to the partnership before, although has funded other programmes in UNSW.
-We are therefore taking a precautionary approach to to the funding provided to GOAP.
+We are therefore taking a iterative approach to this intervention, as set out above.
 They have set out a clear plan for delivery and draft logical framework of indicators which will be used to assess performance.
 The targeted five pilot countries is a good balance; it matches UK ambition for the rollout of ocean accounting approaches without compromising the ability of GOAP to deliver.

 Cost and Benefits of preferred option

 The GOAP is a technical assistance programme that relies on many other factors to move the direct capacity building and analysis into policy and then actionable change on the ground.
 The UK will provide £1m of funding in the first year to GOAP to fund five pilot studies and other activities.
-The programme is routed in the main problem diver in the BPF ToC of the lack of recognition of the importance of and therefore under valuation of marine environment and its biodiversity.
+The programme is routed in the main problem driver in the BPF ToC; the lack of recognition of the importance of and therefore under valuation of marine environment and its biodiversity.
 The TA is not bedded within a capital project or a direct enabler of a capital project, therefore the ability to direct value outputs and outcomes is challenging, if not misleading.

 In line with technical assistance and research analysis guidance (UKRI) we first outline the causal chain (theory of change) and then proceed to undertake a high-level assessment of value for money assuming that GOAP contributes to developing and delivering on policies to improve the sustainable use of the marine environment or avoid losses.